celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 yarn add @celo/contractkit
 ```

-You will need Node.js v12.x.
+You will need Node.js v12.x. or greater

 To start working with contractkit you need a `kit` instance: